Handbook for 1:1 Learning

 Printing

-The majority of student work will be stored in Google Drive and can be accessed from any computer with an Internet connection and most mobile Internet devices.
+• Most student work is automatically saved in Google Drive and can be accessed from any device with an internet connection.

-Students must log into the RamNet Wi-Fi using their HPS username and password.
+Students are expected to log into the RamNet Wi-Fi using their HPS username and password.